Frequently Asked Questions

 How do you engage and partner with parents?

 We greatly value parent and community engagement.
 We work to create numerous opportunities for parents to be actively involved in our schools, including volunteer opportunities, parent surveys and community-building events.
 Each region decides how to best work with their parents.
 For example, CWC Los Angeles has a parent representative nominated to their regional board.
 CWC schools engage parents and communities in the schools through a variety of channels, including a formal Parent-Teacher Association for each campus, email and text messages, letters sent home, parent meetings and phone calls – and invite parents who are able to be active participants in additional school-level committees.

 How are Citizens of the World schools funded?

-Public school children deserve equal public funding regardless of which public school they attend.
-Our schools do not compete with other public schools for resources, we instead receive the resources we need, given our number of children, as do all public schools.
+Like other public schools, Citizens of the World schools are funded by the district and state according to the number of students attending our schools.
+We are a nonprofit that does not compete with other public schools for resources - we instead receive the resources we need, given our number of children, as do all public schools.
 We seek to complement the work of other great public schools and applaud all schools that are helping a diverse array of children succeed.

 Who started the Citizens of the World schools?

 Inspired by the potential of high-achieving diverse charter schools to dramatically enhance young people’s lives, a community coalition of parents, educators and philanthropists, including successful film and television producer Mark Gordon and long-time educator Kriste Dragon – an early parent leader and board member of Larchmont Charter School, an integrated school that consistently ranks among the best schools academically in L.A. – came together to create CWC in Hollywood.
 From there, others, including CWC board members Chris Forman and Cam Starrett – longtime philanthropists and passionate advocates for strong public schools – joined to support the first school and help the model expand to other communities.